 Following the uncertainty surrounding the end of lump sum VAT reductions on charters starting from France, especially in terms of how VAT reductions were to be granted under the new system, an official French tax announcement has been made by BOFIP that defines how the system will be implemented.
 BOFIP has confirmed that the new rule is based on the principle that VAT is charged at the full rate (20 per cent) for the time that the yacht is in EU waters, and no VAT is applicable while in international waters or non-EU waters.
 VAT will be applicable in the country where the charter begins.

-“Due to the acceleration in the European Commission’s action against leasing structures in Cyprus and Malta, the commission is now required to apply similar standards to short-term charters, given that leasing is essentially a long-term rental contract,” starts Thierry Voisin, president of the ECPY.
+“Due to the acceleration in the European Commission’s action against leasing structures in Cyprus and Malta, the commission is now required to apply similar standards to short-term charters, given that leasing is essentially a long-term rental contract,” starts Thierry Voisin, president of the ECPY and partner of SOS Yachting.
 “Superyachts were able to pay five per cent VAT on the basis that they leased the vessels from outside the EU.
 However, the majority of these vessels spend most of their time in EU waters.
 Therefore, the commission has returned to its original principles, whereby you must pay the full rate of VAT while you are in EU waters and no VAT when you are not in EU waters.”

 The major clarification concerns how the new rules will be applied.
 There had previously some discussion about whether or not future reductions would be based on time outside EU waters or the distance travelled outside EU waters.
 However, given that standard rental contracts are based on time, the same principles have been applied to the reduction of VAT on superyacht charters.

 “Time is the usual term applied to rentals,” continues Voisin.
 “Distance is typically applied to transport contracts, which is the measurement that the Italian industry is trying to get applied to charter contracts and VAT reductions because distance works more favourably for the charter market.”